jonbhanson/flutter_native_splash/README.md

 ## Notes
 * If splash screen was not updated properly on iOS or if you experience a white screen before splash screen, run `flutter clean` and recompile your app. (issue [#9](https://github.com/henriquearthur/flutter_native_splash/issues/9))
 * This package modifies `launch_background.xml`, `styles.xml` and `MainActivity` files on Android and `LaunchScreen.storyboard`, `Info.plist` and `AppDelegate` on iOS.
-If you modified this files manually this plugin may not work properly, please [open a issue](https://github.com/henriquearthur/flutter_native_splash/issues/new) if you find any bugs.
+If you modified this files manually this plugin may not work properly, please [open an issue](https://github.com/henriquearthur/flutter_native_splash/issues/new) if you find any bugs.

 ## Recommendations
 * If you want to use a Material Icon as your splash image, download an icon in [(material.io/resources/icons)](https://material.io/resources/icons/) as **PNG** for **Android**.
 I recommend using the biggest icon in `drawable-xxxhdpi` folder which was just downloaded for better results.